PACTOR: Current uses

 PACTOR radio equipment consists of an HF transceiver, a computer and a terminal node controller.
 Software running on the computer drives the terminal node controller.
 The most commonly used amateur program for this purpose is Airmail.

 PACTOR is used by Amateur Bulletin board system operators to exchange public messages, and open conversations across the world.
 It is also used by the NTSD (digital) portion of the ARRL's National Traffic System (NTS) to pass digital ARRL Radiograms.
 Newer PACTOR modes are used to transfer large binary data files and Internet e-mail, particularly via the Winlink global e-mail system.

 The SailMail network transfers e-mail on behalf of marine stations.

 Technical characteristics

 PACTOR is a set of standardized modes used by radio operators for FSK radioteletype transfer of digital information over shortwave bands.

 Effective radio-frequency communications over long distances over hostile radio paths require that special attention be paid to the rate at which data is repeated and error correction.

 To reduce the amount of data sent, on-line data compression is utilized, along with memory ARQ error correction.

-PACTOR utilizes very rapid time-division duplexing, giving PACTOR communications its characteristic cricket-like chirping sound when listened through a single-sideband (SSB) receiver.
+PACTOR utilizes time-division duplexing for bidirectional, half-duplex communication.
+To do this, it utilizes a single frequency to send and receive data by alternating transmission time, usually with 1.25 to 1.4-second cycles; this is opposed to using separate frequencies for sending and receiving data (Frequency-division duplexing).

 Depending on the version of PACTOR protocol used and the radio-frequency conditions, PACTOR transmission speeds range from 20 to 5200 bits per second (bit/s; net rate) or 9000 bit/s gross rate utilizing speed 10 (32-QAM).

 The International Telecommunication Union (ITU) emission designators: